-“The former Theological School was first built in 1890, based on plans [by William Merrell Vories] sent from the United States.
-It accommodated not only classrooms and a library but the residence of the president of Meiji Gakuin, James Curtis Hepburn, the disseminator of the Hepburn system of Japanese romanization.
+“At its new location, the former Theological School was first built in 1890, based on plans [by William Merrell Vories] sent from the United States.
+It accommodated not only classrooms and a library but the residence also of the school president.

 “… [The architect] Vories, born in Leavensworth Kansas, was educated at the University of Colorado in the United States.
 He first came to Japan in 1905.
 He is probably best known in Japan for founding a missionary enterprise that produces an ointment called ‘Mentholatum‘.